TEAMuP-dev/pyharp/README.md

 ## Pre-Trained Models
 If you want to build an endpoint that utilizes a pre-trained model, we recommend the following:
 - Load the model outside of `process_fn` so that it is only initialized once.
 Doing it inside would repeat the cost on every request, which usually dominates the runtime.
 Our [MIDI synthesizer](examples/midi_synthesizer/app.py) example demonstrates this with its soundfont, and the same applies to moving weights onto a GPU ([see below](#self-hosted-endpoints)).
-- Store model weights within your app repository using [Git Large File Storage](https://git-lfs.com/)
+- Store model weights within your app repository.
+The Hub keeps large files out of Git itself, through [Xet](https://huggingface.co/docs/hub/xet/index) on repositories created since May 2025 and [Git LFS](https://git-lfs.com/) on older ones.
+A Space is initialized with a `.gitattributes` that already routes common weight extensions, so a plain `git add` is enough.
+Keep those patterns specific (_e.g._ `*.safetensors`) so that smaller files are not sent through large-file storage.

 ## Gradio Endpoint
 The main Gradio code block for a PyHARP app consists of defining the input and output [Gradio Components](https://www.gradio.app/docs/gradio/introduction) and launching the endpoint.
 Our `build_endpoint` function connects these components to the I/O of `process_fn` and extracts HARP-readable metadata from the model card and components to be embedded within the endpoint.
 Currently, HARP supports the [Slider](https://www.gradio.app/docs/gradio/slider), [Checkbox](https://www.gradio.app/docs/gradio/checkbox), [Number](https://www.gradio.app/docs/gradio/number), [Dropdown](https://www.gradio.app/docs/gradio/dropdown), and [Textbox](https://www.gradio.app/docs/gradio/textbox) components as GUI controls.
-Dropdowns may be declared with `multiselect=True` to allow more than one choice to be selected at once.

 The Gradio page also carries HARP's own widgets.
-The "View Controls" button and the JSON box of control data exist only so that HARP can read the model's interface, so they are hidden by default; pass `show_controls=True` to `build_endpoint` if you want to inspect them.
+The "View Controls" button and the JSON box of control data exist only so that HARP can read the model's interface, so they are hidden by default.
+Pass `show_controls=True` to `build_endpoint` if you want to inspect them.
 The "Process" and "Cancel" buttons are always shown, since they are useful to someone running the model from the page directly.
 HARP is unaffected either way, since it calls the endpoints rather than clicking the buttons.

 The following endpoint code corresponds to our [pitch shifter](examples/pitch_shifter/app.py) example:
 ```python